iotcomms/iotcomms-react-webrtc/README.md

 * sipUser - is the user id to be used for authentication
 * destination - is the remote destination to be called
 * metaData - is an object to be passed to the remote side in a X-MetaData SIP header.
 The object is JSON stringified and then URL encoded before inserted as header value.
+* alertVideoUrl - is an optional sring with an URL pointing to a video file supported by the  <video> element.
+This file is played when an inbound call is received.
+If the property is omitted a default file is played.
+* ringbackVideoUrl - is an optional sring with an URL pointing to a video file supported by the  <video> element.
+This file is played when an call is placed until it has been answered.
+If the property is omitted a default file is played.

 When the component has mounted and have connection with the server a "Call" button is rendered.
 When this is pushed a call is placed to the destination configured in the destination property.